khakhalin/notes/math/algos_graph.md

 > How to find a good node to start?
 Unfortunately, it seems that the only way to guarantee it with a DFS-algorithm only, is by starting with a yet different node every time you haven't covered the entire graph when starting from the current node.
 Until you find a good node to start.
 That is, assuming that you know that the graph is connected, and so ordering is possible.
 Which is of course not ideal, as it is super-slow, and doesn't work if a graph is not fully connected.

-> I am not quite sure it is true though, so this is something to be checked.
+> I am not quite sure it is true though, so this is something to be checked. #todo

 An alternative to DFS is a **Kahn's algorithm**.
 First of all, notice that a DAG has to have at least one node with in-degree 0.
 (Proof: no cycles ⇒ all paths are finite ⇒ ∃ max path ⇒ starting node of this path has in-degree 0, or one could have extended the path at this end □).
 The algorithm ([ref](https://www.geeksforgeeks.org/topological-sorting-indegree-based-solution/)):
 1. Calculate in-degree of all nodes.
 Create an empthy queue of "nodes to visit".
 Create an empty list of "visited nodes".